Aug 16 2006

 I would prepare yourself for the worst.
 The broadband service is intermittent at best and non-existent at worst.
 I keep hearing of people not getting their modems and then being unable to cancel after they become frustrated with the lack of service.
 TT broadband is not pretty.

 I’ll do a little bit of shameless self promotion and a bit of warning as well.
 Check out http://talktalkhell.wordpress.com for our various horror stories.
-The Wordpress tips tag can be quite useful though.
+The WordPress tips tag can be quite useful though.

 James,